simoncblyth/opticks/notes/issues/cerenkov_debugging_and_matching.rst

     correspond to the RINDEX energy bin edges : to the interpolation can clearly suffer

-  * TODO: CUDA port of G4PhysicsVector::Value
+  * DONE: CUDA port of G4PhysicsVector::Value, in QUDARap/QProp/qprop

-  * TODO: create RINDEX texture standalone from the original energy RINDEX and use that in QCtxtTest rather than using the standard bndlib to facilitate moving to HD rindex
+  * DONE: create RINDEX QProp/qprop from the original energy RINDEX and use that in QSimTest rather than using the standard bndlib to facilitate moving to HD rindex

-    * can make a dedicated LS ck texture for this, as clearly this is more important than general property access

 * random aligned comparison using the same random sequence (1M,16,16)
   cks:G4Cerenkov_modifiedTest.cc and qu:QCtxTest.cc:K "cerenkov_photon"